-On entry to the service information is provided to residents and their whanau and consultation occurs regarding entry criteria and service provision.
-Information is provided in accessible formats as required for example in te reo Māori.
+On entry to the service information is provided to residents and their whānau and consultation occurs regarding entry criteria and service provision.
+Information is provided in accessible formats as required.

-Registered nurses assess residents on admission with input from the resident and/or family/whānau.
+Registered nurses assess residents on admission.
 The initial care plan guides care and service provision during the first three weeks after the resident's admission.

 InterRAI assessments are used to identify residents' needs and these are completed within the required timeframes.
-The general practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.
+The general practitioner or nurse practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.